Summer is here, so why not book tickets for one of our nation’s brilliant outdoor theatres and enjoy some culture al fresco?

 This mini version of Shakespeare’s Globe hosts performances from April to September in a truly magical and intimate setting.
 About a third of the size of its London counterpart, the theatre is a hidden gem.

-In 2015 this venue celebrates more than 50 years of ‘Shakespeare on an Island’, so it’s an ideal time to visit.
-Boats leave for the island from Poole Quay from 5pm onwards and it’s worth going early in order to have time to explore this rugged little isle before the show begins.
+‘Shakespeare on an Island’ offers a refreshingly different perspective.
+Boats leave for the island from Poole Quay from 5pm onwards; it’s worth going early in order to have time to explore this rugged little isle before the show begins.

-BOOK TICKETS for this year’s production of William Shakespeare’s The Tempest.
+BOOK TICKETS for this year’s production of William Shakespeare’s Titus Andronicus.

 Enjoy a spot of outdoor theatre amid the magnificent grounds of the Kilworth Estate, set in a magical-looking glade.
-Kilworth House Theatre – now in its ninth season – prides itself on staging musical theatre of a standard rarely seen outside of London’s West End.
+Kilworth House Theatre prides itself on staging musical theatre of a standard rarely seen outside of London’s West End.

 There are lots of lovely events that take place in these Victorian pleasure gardens every year, including one or two festivals.
 However, we think the Singing Theatre is the best way to experience all the drama.

-This brand-new lawned amphitheatre was the dream of a local playwright and theatre visionary Adrian Bunting, who passed away in 2013, and promises to draw the crowds in the creative seaside city of Brighton.
+This lawned amphitheatre was the dream of local playwright and visionary Adrian Bunting, who passed away in 2013, and draws the crowds in the creative seaside city of Brighton.

-BOOK TICKETS for the inaugural season, which includes performances of The Merry Wives of Windsor and Twelfth Night.
+BOOK TICKETS for the summer season, which includes performances of Sense and Sensibility and The Tempest.

 Each year the National Theatre’s Travelex season offers 100,000 tickets to select shows for just £15.